Xela3026/workflows-docs/docs/workflows.md

 Explanations of the above properties:
 - **destination**: the new file name.
 For example: `"my-file.csv"`.
 - **authHeaders**: authorisation headers.
-These are the headers that you use in any <BrandName/> API requests to authorise the request.
+These are the headers that you use in any <BrandName type="name"/> API requests to authorise the request.
 It is usually either tokens or an API key.
-This API authorisation process gives you permission to store your new file at one of the <BrandName/> API endpoints.
+This API authorisation process gives you permission to store your new file at one of the <BrandName type="name"/> API endpoints.
-- **header**: the column titles of the new CSV file.
+- **header**: the first line of the file.
+If you're creating a CSV file, this would be the column titles.
+- **line**: the data you are writing to the file.
 This property is a string.
-Separate column titles using a comma.
-For example, to create the headings "Email", "Phone", and "Name", you would use `"header": "Email,Phone,Name"`.
-- **line**: the data you are writing into the file.
-This property is a string.
-Separate the data into columns using commas, and separate the data into rows/lines using `\n`.
+Separate the data into new lines using `\n`.
+For a CSV file, separate data into columns using `,`.
 - **id**: (optional) an identifier for your file.
 This can be any miscellaneous string.
 You can use it to reference the file elsewhere in the workflow.
+- **footer**: the last line of the file.

 <br/>

-[comment]: <> (watch the formatting here, this dubheader might be a bit too small.)

 <div className="dubheader">Example</div>